niclaszll/spotify-listening-party/README.md

 Go back to the Spotify dashboard and click on `"Edit Settings"` inside your newly created app.

-Inside the opening pop-up add `http://localhost:3000/auth` to your Redirect URIs and hit `"Save"`.
+Inside the opening pop-up add your preffered redirect URIs to the Redirect URI list and hit `"Save"`.

 ### Run the application